viperproject/prusti-dev/docs/user-guide/src/verify/trusted.md

 In the above example, the contract for `xor_swap` is correct, but Prusti would not be able to verify it because it uses currently unsupported XOR operations.

-While a common application of `#[trusted]` is to wrap functions from the standard library or external libraries, notice that [external specifications](external.md) provide a more robust solution for this use case.
+While a common application of `#[trusted]` is to wrap functions from the standard library or external libraries, note that [external specifications](external.md) provide a more robust solution for this use case.

 ## Why trusted functions are dangerous